 Dr. Lakita Long is a woman desiring to live out her full purpose and call in helping people worldwide be their best selves.

 She is dynamic in nature, energetic with purpose, and intentional in action.
 Spiritual is her make-up and loving is the way she prefers to be.
 She is a sister-friend, coach, speaker, and strategic thought leader.
 She is a forever learner and student, teachable and willing to teach.
-She is a mom of two and counts that as being the most challenging and rewarding aspects of her life.
+She is a mom of two and counts that as being the most challenging and rewarding aspect of her life.

 Tell us about the Walk it Off Program?